Blue Lights in the Basement

-Blue Lights in the Basement is the sixth studio album by American singer Roberta Flack released by Atlantic on December 13, 1977.
-The album was a commercial success, peaking at number eight on the US Billboard 200, becoming her third top-ten album on the chart and reaching number five on the R&B albums chart.
+Blue Lights in the Basement is the sixth studio album by American singer Roberta Flack, released by Atlantic Records on December 13, 1977.
+A commercial success, it peaked at number eight on the US Billboard 200, becoming her third top-ten album on the chart, while also reaching number five on the R&B albums chart.
+In February 1978, it was certified Gold by the Recording Industry Association of America (RIAA) for shipments over 500,000 copies.

+The album features the single "The Closer I Get to You", a duet with Flack's friend and fellow soul musician Donny Hathaway, which became the biggest hit from the album, peaking at number two on the Billboard Hot 100, and reaching number one on the Hot Soul Singles chart.
+The collaboration with Hathaway would be one of his final singles released in his lifetime before his death in 1979.

+Background

+Blue Lights in the Basement was produced by Flack along with Joe Ferla and Gene McDaniels.
+The track "After You," a song released originally by Diana Ross in 1976, would be the first of several Michael Masser compositions Flack would record (with the 1983 Peabo Bryson duet "Tonight, I Celebrate My Love" becoming a million-seller).
+In 2008, she would cite "After You" as one of her favorite recordings.

+Critical reception

+AllMusic editor Jason Elias found that the "album finds Flack responding to [...] changing times with a batch of smooth tracks and a polished and accomplished production.
+Of course by this time, she seemed to be divorced from the intelligent and recondite work that typified the early part of her career.
+Some of the tracks here do come close to that style [...]
+Flack is indeed in great voice here, but Blue Lights in the Basement is most notable for its hit single rather than the tracks that surround it."

+Billboard worte: "Roberta's back in time for Christmas with a strong seasonal tune that could be a classic wrapped up in an LP containing nine other soft, warm ballads that are impeccably produced and arranged, but lacking the drama of her previous hits.
+Her voice shines through the orchestration, however."

+Commercial performance

+Blue Lights in the Basement was a commercial success, peaking at number eight on the US Billboard 200, becoming her third top-ten album on the chart.
+It also reached number five on the R&B albums chart.
 On February 27, 1978, the album received a Gold certification by the Recording Industry Association of America (RIAA) for shipments over 500,000 copies.

-The album features the single "The Closer I Get to You", a duet with best friend and fellow soul musician Donny Hathaway, which became the biggest hit from the album, peaking at #2 on the Billboard Hot 100, and reaching #1 on the Hot Soul Singles chart.
-The collaboration with Hathaway would be one of his final singles released in his lifetime before his death in 1979.

-The Blue Lights in the Basement track "After You" (a song released originally by Diana Ross in 1976) would be the first of several Michael Masser compositions Flack would record (with the 1983 Peabo Bryson duet "Tonight, I Celebrate My Love" becoming a million-seller): in 2008 Flack would cite "After You" as one of her favorite recordings.